-Table 6.2: Wishbone Datasheet
+Table 6.2: Wishbone Datasheet for the CPU as Master

 Clocks

 This core is based upon the Basys-3 design.
 The Basys-3 development board contains one external 100 MHz clock, which is sufficient to run the ZIP CPU core.
 I hesitate to suggest that the core can run faster than 100 MHz, since I have had struggled with various timing violations to keep it at 100 MHz.
 So, for now, I will only state that it can run at 100 MHz.